nap2000/docs/ref-question-types.rst

 *  quickcompact: Combines compact and auto advance
 *  quickcompact-{x}: Combines compact with columns and auto advance

+**Parameters:**

+*  randomize=true (Will randomly sort the choices each time the question is shown)
+*  seed={an integer}  (Use this with random so that the same initially random order will be shown each time the question is shown in a given form)

 .. csv-table:: Survey Worksheet
   :header: type, name, label